• appointment@healthcheckbox.com

 During Procedure

-The testicle will be attached to the scrotum when it looks healthy or replaces it with testicular prosthesis while being unhealthy.
+• The testicle will be attached to the scrotum when it looks healthy or replaces with testicular prosthesis when it is unhealthy.

 After Procedure

-The stitches should be covered with gauze or bandages after the surgery completion.
-An anesthesia will be stopped in the child’s body and they will be taken into the recovery room for monitoring their overall health.
+• The stitches should be covered with gauze or bandages after the surgery completion.
+Anesthesia will be stopped in the child’s body, and they will be taken into the recovery room for monitoring their overall health.

 How to Prevent Complications from this Surgery?